 The last census of Australia was taken on the 30th June, 1933, under the general superintendence of the Commonwealth Statistician.
 The Commonwealth electoral officer in each State was in charge of the collection.

-The following is a summary of the Population and Dwellings in Local Government Areas in Victoria as at the Census of 1933.
+The following is a summary of the Population and Dwellings in Local Government Areas in Victoria as at that Census.

 VICTORIA-POPULATION AND DWELLINGS-CENSUS OF 1933.